bigmlcom/bigml-node/docs/index.md

 - **anomaly scores** Are scores computed for any user-given input data using an anomaly detector.
 These resources are handled through `bigml.AnomalyScore`

+- **batch anomaly scores** Are lists of anomaly scores obtained by using the anomaly detector to classify a dataset of input data.
+They are the analogous to the batch predictions generated from models, but for anomalies.
+These resources are handled through `bigml.BatchAnomalyScore`.

 Creating resources
 ------------------